Ipswich High School (Massachusetts): Fine Arts

 Ipswich High School places a strong emphasis on the fine arts, especially music.
 Concerts for choral, band, and orchestral ensembles are regularly held at the school's Performing Arts Center.
 The venue was originally intended to be rented out to local bands and ensembles not affiliated with the school district, but is almost exclusively used for in school performances such as theater.
 Much of the district's fine arts are funded by a local non-profit, the Ipswich Music, Art, and Drama Association (IMADA).
 Ipswich High embarks on a quadrennial trip to England, funded in part by IMADA.
 The school's fine arts director, Michael Coelho, has been twice nominated for a Grammy in Music Education.

 Athletics

 Ipswich High School is a member of the Cape Ann League and is a Division II competitor in the Massachusetts Interscholastic Athletic Association.
 Ipswich offers sports in the fall, winter, and spring seasons.

 Ipswich offers sports in the fall, winter, and spring seasons.
-Fall sports are cheerleading, cross country, field hockey, football, golf, soccer, and volleyball.
+Fall sports are cheerleading, cross country, field hockey, football (now co-op at Triton), golf, soccer, and volleyball.
 Winter sports are basketball, gymnastics (co-op at Gloucester), ice hockey (co-op at Rockport), indoor track, swim, and wrestling (co-op at Georgetown).
 In the spring, baseball, lacrosse, softball, tennis, and track and field are played.